SublimeText/Spacegray/README.md

-spacegray
+Spacegray
 =========

-Spacegray is a hyperminimal UI Theme for Sublime Text.
+A hyperminimal UI Theme for Sublime Text.